mendix/docs/content/appstore/connectors/opc-ua.md

 This is the only object from the OpcUaClientMx domain that you should create from a microflow, you can create, change and commit this before passing it into the Subscribe action.
 If you choose to leave the parameter empty then an object is created automatically for each Node you request to monitor.
 The entity contains the following information:

-RequestedPublishingInterval_ms (Decimal) – The Publishing interval that is requested from the OPC UA Server in milliseconds. *(UAing decimal here to honour the Eclipse Milo implementation)*
+RequestedPublishingInterval_ms (Decimal) – The Publishing interval that is requested from the OPC UA Server in milliseconds. *(Using decimal here to honour the Eclipse Milo implementation)*
 SubscriptionID (String) – a unique identifier generated by the OPC UA server
-StatUA (Enum) – identifies whether the subscription is active or not (New, Active, Failed, Deleted)
+Status (Enum) – identifies whether the subscription is active or not (New, Active, Failed, Deleted)

 #### 3.2.4 **Unsubscribe** from Updates of Data from a Node

 The **Unsubscribe** action allows you to end a subscription to item change notifications when you no longer want to receive the notifications.

-**Attention:** Never manually or programatically delete the **Subscription** or **MonitoredItem**, unless the StatUA is 'Deleted'.
+**Attention:** Never manually or programatically delete the **Subscription** or **MonitoredItem**, unless the Status is 'Deleted'.
 Removing the objects prematurely can result in duplicate data or exceptions when the OPC UA Server sends messages for these now removed configurations.

 You can configure if the unsubscripe is permanent (and records are removed) or if the subscription info is kept for restart through the parameters.